 When I surveyed participants, many said they used photos as a “memory aid.”
 They took pictures of things like parking spots or the label of the hot sauce at a restaurant to buy later.
 However, every time we snap a quick pic of something, we could in fact be harming our memory of it.

 In one study, students were told to take photos of objects at a museum — and they remembered fewer of the overall objects they had photographed.

-Linda Henkel, a professor of psychology at Fairfield University in Connecticut, studied how taking photos impacts experience and memory by crafting an experiment using a group of undergraduates on a guided tour of the university’s Bellarmine Museum of Art.
+Linda Henkel, a professor of psychology at Fairfield University in Connecticut, studied how taking photos impacts experience and memory.
+She crafted an experiment using a group of undergraduates on a guided tour of the university’s Bellarmine Museum of Art.
 The students were asked to take photos of objects that they looked at on the tour and to simply observe others.

 “When you take a photo of something, you’re counting on the camera to remember for you,” Henkel said.
 “You’re basically saying, ‘Okay, I don’t need to think about this any further.
 The camera’s captured the experience.’
 You don’t engage in any of the elaborative or emotional kinds of processing that really would help you remember those experiences, because you’ve outsourced it to your camera.”